Weak approximation for cubic hypersurfaces: Standard models of cubic surfaces over a Dedekind domain

-where $F'(Y_1, Y_2, Y_3)=0$ defines an irreducible plane elliptic curve.
-The singularities (if exist) of the new central fiber are of two kinds.
-One possible singularity lies in the plane $Y_0=0$ and comes from singularities of the elliptic curve.
-If $Y_1=0$ is tangent to the elliptic curve at a smooth point, there are two more singularities in the plane $Y_1=0$ and the two singular points are conjugate to each other under the $\ZZ/2\ZZ$ action.
+They are of two kinds.
+One possible singularity lies in the plane $Y_0=0$ and comes from singularities of the plane cubic $C$.
+The other singularities lie in the plane $Y_1=0$.
+If $\frac{\partial F'}{\partial Y_1}$ vanishes at the singularities, then so does $Y_0$.
+Thus these singularities belong to the previous kind.
+If $\frac{\partial F'}{\partial Y_1}$ does not vanish at the singularities, then $Y_0$ is non-zero and $Y_1=0$ is tangent to the curve $C$ at a smooth point.
+There are two singularities of the second kind coming from two solutions of the equation $Y_0^2+\frac{\partial F'}{\partial Y_1}=0$, which satisfies the property $Y_0\neq 0$, and the two singular points are conjugate to each other under the $\ZZ/2\ZZ$ action.
 Again the new central fiber has du Val singularities only.